neondatabase/website/content/docs/get-started-with-neon/setting-up-a-project.md

 - [Query with Neon's SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor)
 - [Query with psql](/docs/get-started-with-neon/query-with-psql-editor)

-For information about connecting to a Neon project from an application, refer to The _Integrations_ section in the [Neon documentation](https://neon.tech/docs/cloud/about/),
+For information about connecting to a Neon project from an application, refer to The _Guides_ section in the [Neon documentation](https://neon.tech/docs/cloud/about/),

 All operations supported by the Neon Console can also be performed with the [Neon API](/docs/reference/api-reference).
 Using the Neon API requires an API key.
 For instructions, see [Using API Keys](/docs/get-started-with-neon/using-api-keys).